urilivshits/pageinference/.user/context.md

 - **[Bug ID/Description]** Fixed [issue description] in [file-name.js]
 - **[Bug ID/Description]** Resolved [issue description] affecting [component/feature]
 -->

+- **[Reference Error]** Fixed "themeOptions is not defined" error in popup.js by removing a theme handler in global scope and consolidating theme-related code inside the DOMContentLoaded event handler, ensuring proper variable scoping.

 ## Documentation Status
 - **[README Review]** README.md accurately describes the extension functionality, installation process, and troubleshooting steps.
 The model options listed in the README (GPT-3.5 Turbo and GPT-4) are available in the actual implementation, which also includes the newer gpt-4o-mini (default) and gpt-4o models.